-Over recent months, we have been monitoring national developments with interest around the ongoing discussions between the government and the British Medical Association (BMA) concerning the prolonged industrial action that continues to affect our NHS.
+Over the past month, we have been monitoring national developments with interest around the ongoing discussions between the government and the British Medical Association (BMA) concerning the prolonged industrial action that continues to affect our NHS.

-Whilst no further industrial action has been called by the time of writing, the impact of recent months' industrial impact continues to be felt across our hospitals.
+Whilst there has been no further industrial action called since the last Public Meeting of the Trust's Board of Directors on Thursday 5 October, the impact of this industrial impact continues to be felt across our hospitals.